Brahmajāla Sutta

-The sutta discusses two main topics: the elaboration of the "Ten Precepts" (Cula-sila), the "Middle Precepts" (Majjhima-sila), and the "Great Precepts" (Maha-sila).
+The sutta discusses two main topics: the elaboration of the "Ten Precepts" (Cula-sila) and the "Middle Precepts" (Majjhima-sila).
 Cula-sila deals with the Ten Precepts to be practiced by devout Buddhists, while Majjhima-sila gives a detailed description of the practice of the sixth, seventh, eighth, and ninth precepts, together with a further delineation of virtuous practices and abstentions.

 The second and third parts of the sutta discuss the 62 beliefs (ditthi) which are clung to by ascetics in India.
 These are divided into: 18 beliefs related to the past (pubbantanuditthino), and 44 beliefs about the future (aparantakappika).

 Many of these beliefs are still relevant in the modern world and thus the sutta provides Buddhist scholars with much information to ponder about the Buddha's teachings.

 The elaboration of these beliefs is very detailed, focusing on how the beliefs (faiths) come to be and the way they are described and declared.
 The elaboration ends with the Buddha's statement about the "danger of clinging to these beliefs", as they are still influenced by desire (lobha), hatred (dosa), and ignorance (avijjā) that its faithful followers will not end in the final liberation but still in the cycle of samsara.
 Believers of these faiths are compared to small fish in a pond which will be captured by a fine net no matter how much they want to escape, while those who see reality as it is are beyond the net of samsara.